How crypto is changing remittances

 Send direct remittances via MoonPay

 With MoonPay, remittances can be sent in minutes, not days.
-Buy crypto and send it at a fraction of the cost of money transfer services using our simple widget.
+Buy bitcoin or your preferred crypto and send it at a fraction of the cost of money transfer services using our simple widget.